-The scaling theorem (or similarity theorem) says that if you horizontally ``stretch'' a signal by the factor in the time domain, you ``squeeze'' and amplify its Fourier transform by the same factor in the frequency domain.
-This is an important general Fourier duality relationship:
+The scaling theorem (or similarity theorem) provides that if you horizontally ``stretch'' a signal by the factor in the time domain, you ``squeeze'' its Fourier transform by the same factor in the frequency domain.
+This is an important general Fourier duality relationship.

 Theorem: For all continuous-time functions possessing a Fourier transform,

 and is any nonzero real number (the abscissa stretch factor).

 Proof: Taking the Fourier transform of the stretched signals gives